 Author: Robert Louis Stevenson Year: 1884

-What makes this line so intriguing is the way it seems to strongly foreshadow Stevenson’s grotesque, gothic ending.
+What makes this line so intriguing is the way it seems to strongly foreshadow Stevenson’s grotesque ending.

 3. ‘The Yellow Wallpaper’

 Flying the flag for feminism in this story, Charlotte Perkins Gilman provides an interesting and unsettling exploration of the oppression of women in nineteenth century society.

 Favourite Line: 'At night in any kind of light, in twilight, candle light, lamplight, and worst of all by moonlight, it becomes bars!
 The outside pattern I mean, and the woman behind it is as plain as can be.'

 The rich symbolism of the emerging wallpaper pattern as we witness the narrator’s gradual descent into madness is definitely what makes this story so memorable and effective.

 It is clear to the reader that, just like the woman in the wallpaper, the narrator is being held prisoner by her husband, and is desperate to break free.

 Author: Edgar Allan Poe Year: 1843

 Of course, we couldn’t have a classic short story list without including the ‘Father of the Short Story’ himself, Mr. Edgar Allan Poe.